Time Left to Your Personal Tax Due Date

 There are many deductions available, but some of the most common include:

 - RRSP contributions

 Some specific deductions exist as well such as credit for a first-time home buyer.
-It is best to talk to a professional about your situation to make sure you are maximizing your deductions.
+It is best to talk to an accounting professional about your situation to make sure you are maximizing your deductions.

 What do I need to file